 Crime Awareness and Campus Security

 It is the policy and commitment of the College to afford its students, employees, and visitors a campus and educational environment that is as safe and free of crime as possible.
 Students, employees, and visitors contribute to overall campus safety by reporting criminal activity, by securing personal possessions, and by being aware of personal safety when entering or exiting the campus buildings.
-A brochure providing campus crime prevention information as well as statistics on the incidence of campus crime is available in Student Central.
+The Clery (Campus Security) Act, Annual Security Report, which includes Institutional Security Policies and Crime Statistics, is located online.

 Drug-Free Campus Policy

 In compliance with the Drug Free Workplace Act of 1988, Public Law 101-690, Great Falls College MSU is committed to a good faith effort to provide a drug-free campus.
 Therefore, the manufacturing, distribution, sale, and/or abuse of illicit and/or prescription drugs, or the inappropriate use of alcohol at the College or in any activity affiliated with the College is prohibited.
 In addition, the College will enforce the Board of Regents’ policy, Section 603.1, of the Policy and Procedures Manual regarding alcoholic beverages.
 Students must comply with this policy as a condition of attendance.
 Violations of this policy will result in disciplinary action up to and including expulsion and/or referral for prosecution.
 At the discretion of the Dean of the College, a student violating the policy may be required to satisfactorily complete a drug or alcohol abuse rehabilitation program as an alternative to expulsion or as a condition for re-admission.

 According to information provided by the U.S. Department of Education, drug and alcohol abuse may cause personal health problems, as well as interfere with work, school, and daily living performance.